mmienko/circuit/docs/index.md

 - When the `failures` counter reaches the `maxFailures` count,the breaker is tripped into `Open` state

+- If Windowing is enabled, i.e. windowSizeInMs > 0, then only `failures` within the window period are counted.

 **Open**: The circuit breaker rejects all tasks with an RejectedExecution

 - all tasks fail fast with `RejectedExecution`